Points-of-Tango/points-of-tango.github.io/events.md

 ### 3. Registration/Booking service

 The listing is totally Free, as mentioned above.
 The registration/booking process (everything under the point 8 in the previous section) engages more resourses from the platform.
 A fixed fee would be charge to support the organisers along the whole process, help desk assistance and IT support.
-Fees will depend on the size of the event.
+Fees will depend on the size of the event and the frequency.

-### 4. Add ONs services
+### 4. ADD-ON services

-There were refferences to the Adds ON section on different sections of this document.
-There is a Free limit on each of the ADDS ON, which can be extended with premium accounts.
-Furthermore, and most importantly on this section, each ADDs On can be adquire independently and one by one depending on needs.
+There is a Free limit on each of the ADD-ON, which can be extended with premium accounts.
+Furthermore, each ADD-ON can be adquire independently, depending on needs.
+Current ADD-ON free quota:
-Current ADDS ON with itd Free quota, which can be incremented by at least one
-- Keywords: max 5 phrases
+- Keyword Phrases: max 5.
-- Organisers: max 2 organisers
+- Organisers: max 2.
-- Promoters: max 2 promoters
+- Promoters: max 2.
-- Staff: max 2 staff
+- Staff: max 2.
-- Payment Gateways: max 2 payment methods
+- Payment Gateways: max 2.
-- Topics (discussion section): max 3 topics.
+- Topics (discussion section): max 3.